 What does self care look like in this season?
 It may look like hiring a babysitter for a bit.
 It may look like relying on friends and family for some help.
 For a list of some really simple self care ideas that you can do even in the midst of the newborn stage, see this post: Simple Self Care Ideas You Can Do Today.

-Grab your FREE DOWNLOAD of the new mom support checklist so that you can let your friends and family know how they can support you in this season!
+Subscribe to the Unhurried Mom Community and grab your FREE DOWNLOAD of the new mom support checklist so that you can let your friends and family know how they can support you in this season!

 7. Get Professional Help

 If you are doing the things above and you’re still having a hard time feeling the “warm fuzzies” and building attachment with your baby, you may want to seek out some assistance from a qualified professional.

 It is okay to need some extra help sometimes.